 Scalenes are 3 (sometimes 4) muscles on either side of the neck.
-The 3 common bellies are name for their position; scalenus anterior, scalenus medius, scalenus posterior.
-The anomaly is called scalenus minimus.
+The three bellies are named for their position; scalenus anterior, scalenus medius, scalenus posterior.
+The anomalous belly is called scalenus minimus.

 They are lateral cervical muscles that connect the cervical vertebrae to the upper thoracic cage.
 They are long muscles with fibers of uneven length.

-Scalenus anterior lies almost completely under the clavicular head of sternocleidomastoid in the pedicle groove.
+Scalenus anterior lies almost entirely under the clavicular head of sternocleidomastoid in the pedicle groove.
 It passes anterior to the cervical nerves and subclavian artery but behind the subclavian vein.

-Scalenus medius lies in the posterior cervical triangle between the other two scaolenes.
+Scalenus medius lies in the posterior cervical triangle between the other two scalenes.

 They vary in their attachments and size a great deal of the time (about 40-71% of the reviewed studies).